coderved63/research-engineering-intern-assignment/INSTRUCTIONS.md

 ## Why do we care about this?

-We have built tools for collecting and analyzing data from Reddit and Twitter including [Parrot](https://parrot.simppl.org) to study the sharing of news from certain unreliable Russian media providers.
-To ramp you up towards understanding how to go about extending such platforms, and to expand your understanding of the broader social media ecosystem, we would like you to construct a similar analysis to Parrot by studying other publicly accessible platforms listed above.
+We have built tools for collecting and analyzing data from Reddit and Twitter including now-obsolete platform [Parrot](https://www.youtube.com/watch?v=FVetP1D5u0o) to study the sharing of news from certain unreliable state-backed media.
+To ramp you up towards understanding how to go about extending such platforms, and to expand your understanding of the broader social media ecosystem, we would like you to develop a similar system to trace digital narratives.
 We would like you to present an analysis of a broader range of viewpoints from different (apolitical / politically biased) groups.
 You may even pick a case study to present e.g. a relevant controversy, campaign, or civic event.
+The goal is for you to be creative and explore what could be possible to contribute a meaningful assignment rather than just sticking to our instructions.

 In the long run, this research intends to accomplish the following objectives:

-1. Track different popular trends to understand how public content is propagated on different social media platforms.
+1. Track different popular trends to understand how public content is shared on different social media platforms.
-2. Identify posts containing misleading information with the use of claims verification mechanisms.
+2. Identify digital threats such as actors and networks promoting scams, spam, fraud, hate, harassment, or misleading claims.
-3. Analyze the trends across a large number of influential accounts over time in order to report on the influence of a narrative.
+3. Analyze the trends across a large number of influential accounts over time in order to report on the _influence_ of a narrative.
+Here, you must think and develop your own methods to report what you think is most interesting about the analysis you are doing.

 ## Task Objectives